pavitranew/session-9-ang-recipes/readme.md

 <a href="recipe/{{recipe.name}}">{{recipe.title}}</a>
 ```

-Add / make it available to the recipes and recipe-detail components:
+Add / make the data service available in the recipes and recipe-detail components:

 `import { DataService } from '../../service/data.service';`

 ## Service

-Add the model to the service:

-`import { Recipe } from '../models/Recipe';`

-`recipes: Recipe[]`

 ```js
 constructor() {